GenshIv/silentjson/README.md

 * **Input Buffer Immutability:** Because strings are mapped directly via zero-copy, the underlying `rawJSON` byte slice **must not be modified** while the parsed objects are still in use.
 * **Memory Retention (Zero-Copy Side Effect):** Because strings hold direct references to the original `rawJSON` buffer, retaining even a single parsed string in memory will prevent the entire underlying JSON byte array from being garbage collected.
 If you only need to store a small subset of parsed data for a long time, explicitly copy the strings (e.g., using `strings.Clone(val)`).
 * **CPU Usage (Parallel Parsing):** `UnmarshalArrayParallel` is designed to use all available CPU cores to maximize speed for large payloads.
 It is ideal for batch processing or data pipelines.
 Avoid using it inside individual, high-concurrency API handlers, as this can lead to excessive goroutine creation.
 For per-request parsing, `UnmarshalSlice` is the better choice.
 * **CPU Architecture Requirements:** The `amd64` implementation uses **AVX2** instructions by default for maximum performance.
-If AVX2 is not available, it seamlessly falls back to a pure Go scalar implementation.
-The `arm64` implementation requires ARM NEON.
+If AVX2 is not available, it seamlessly falls back to a highly optimized, pure Go scalar implementation.
+The `arm64` implementation is currently in an **experimental/fallback state**; while it provides basic functionality, it does not yet utilize full NEON SIMD optimizations for all paths.

 ## Performance Deep Dive